starknet-edu/starknetbook/primer/README.md

 - Although Ethereum full nodes can simply store the state(Trie) instead of the entire blockchain history, every transaction still needs to be processed by every node in the network.
 - Centralization risk if the blockhain size gets too large, only those with access to large machines can maintain an accurate record
+- Alice has to pay $100 to use the money in her account

-Full Node Size: 700 GB
+Full Node Size: ~700 GB

-Archive Node Size: 10 TB
+Archive Node Size: ~10 TB

 <p align="center">
     🎯